pagkly/Zed/Investopedia3/Direct Quote Definition.md

 Direct Quote Definition
 ## What Is a Direct Quote?

-A direct quote is a [foreign exchange](https://www.investopedia.com/terms/f/foreign-exchange.asp) rate quoted in fixed units of foreign currency in variable amounts of the domestic [currency](https://www.investopedia.com/terms/c/currency.asp).
+A direct quote is a [[foreign exchange]](https://www.investopedia.com/terms/f/foreign-exchange.asp) rate quoted in fixed units of foreign currency in variable amounts of the domestic [[currency]](https://www.investopedia.com/terms/c/currency.asp).
 In other words, a direct currency quote asks what amount of domestic currency is needed to buy one unit of the foreign currency (most commonly the U.S. dollar in forex markets).
-In a direct quote, the foreign currency is the [base currency](https://www.investopedia.com/terms/b/basecurrency.asp), while the domestic currency is the [counter currency](https://www.investopedia.com/terms/c/counter-currency.asp) (or [quote currency](https://www.investopedia.com/terms/q/quotecurrency.asp)).
+In a direct quote, the foreign currency is the [base currency](https://www.investopedia.com/terms/b/basecurrency.asp), while the domestic currency is the [counter currency](https://www.investopedia.com/terms/c/counter-currency.asp) (or [[quote currency]](https://www.investopedia.com/terms/q/quotecurrency.asp)).

-This can be contrasted with an [indirect quote](https://www.investopedia.com/terms/i/indirectquote.asp), in which the price of the domestic currency is expressed in terms of a foreign currency, or what is the amount of domestic currency received when one unit of the foreign currency is sold.
-Note that a quote involving two foreign currencies (or one not involving USD) is called a [cross currency](https://www.investopedia.com/terms/c/crosscurrency.asp) quote.
+This can be contrasted with an [[indirect quote]](https://www.investopedia.com/terms/i/indirectquote.asp), in which the price of the domestic currency is expressed in terms of a foreign currency, or what is the amount of domestic currency received when one unit of the foreign currency is sold.
+Note that a quote involving two foreign currencies (or one not involving USD) is called a [[cross currency]](https://www.investopedia.com/terms/c/crosscurrency.asp) quote.

 ### Key Takeaways